AdamKyle/flare/README.md

 - How does this game make money if there is no cash shop or ads?

 It doesn't.
-It's a completly free, open source game with no intentions to add any form of monitization, accept maybe a "donate" patreon **far, far** in to the future that would not impact players in any way.
-That is donating would not get you anything in game.
+It's a completely free, open source game with no intentions to add any form of monetization.

 - Are their clans, guilds or resets for the kingdoms or other aspects of the game?

-No. It's every person for them selves.
+No. It's every person for themselves.
 There are also no resets.

 - Are there energy systems or ways to slow the player down?

 No and yes.
 There are no energy systems, that is there is no feature in game to prevent you from being as active as you want to be.
 How ever we do make use of timers, these can range from 10 seconds for successfully killing a monster to a few minutes for an adventure to (at most) a couple hours for upgrading buildings (at higher levels) for your kingdom.

-The idea is to keep you enaged and playing.
+The idea is to keep you engaged and playing.

 - I can't play all the time, how do I catch up?